 Practicing forensic anthropologists, upper-level undergraduate and graduate students in forensic anthropology.
 Bioarchaologists, forensic pathologists, death investigators, and bio-ethicists

-3. Need for Professional Ethics
+2. The Need for Professional Ethics

 4. Defining the Role of the Forensic Anthropologist

-6. Research in Forensic Anthropology
+6. Reporting and Testifying in Forensic Anthropology

 - No. of pages:

 - Paperback ISBN:

 - eBook ISBN: